 Physical evidence can take a variety of forms including case studies, testimonials, tombstone advertisements, awards and directory rankings.

-Recently, Beaton and the (Australian) Financial Review unveiled the finalists of the 2019 Client Choice Awards.
+Recently, Beaton and the (Australian) Financial Review unveiled the winners of the 2019 Client Choice Awards.
 These awards celebrate excellence in professional services (accounting, engineering, intellectual property, law).

 As they’re based solely on client feedback, the Client Choice Awards are highly credible, rendering them highly valuable.